The guide for enrolled transfer students contains advice on requirements and deadlines which are critical to completing your degree on time.

 College of Arts and Sciences,

 University of Virginia,

 If during the summer you have specific questions that have not been answered after carefully reading this new transfer student information, you may contact Dean Ozment before you enroll in fall classes.
 If you wish, you may schedule an appointment during the summer by calling the number listed above.

 If an urgent problem arises when Dean Ozment is not available, another Association Dean in Monroe Hall will be glad to help you.
 The College also has a Dean available each weekday afternoon in Monroe Hall for walk-in meetings (when classes are in session).
 Please see the College’s website for more information about walk-in academic advising with the Dean of the Day.
 No appointment is necessary.

 Students ready to declare a major should contact the Director of the Undergraduate Program.
 The Program Directors are also excellent resources for students who are not yet ready to declare a major but who have questions about program requirements or areas of study.

-If you are a second-year student, we will assign your faculty advisor prior to fall orientation.
+If you are a second-year student, we will assign your faculty advisor prior to the beginning of fall classes.
 Your advisor's name will be listed on your SIS Student Center.
 You should arrange to meet with your advisor during the week of August 20.
-If you are a third-year student, your major department will assign a faculty advisor to you when you declare a major during Summer or Fall Orientation.
+If you are a third-year student, your major department will assign a faculty advisor to you when you declare a major.
 Also note that the instructors in your courses will prove another excellent resource.
 Get to know them and be sure they know you.

 Transfer Student Peer Advisors

-The Transfer Student Peer Advisor (TSPA) Program pairs current upperclass students with new transfer students to help students socially adjust to their new environment.
-Your TSPA will contact you during the summer prior to enrollment, and will keep in touch with you throughout the academic year.
+The Transfer Student Peer Advisor (TSPA) Program pairs current upper-class students with new transfer students to help students socially adjust to their new environment.
+Your TSPA will contact you during the summer prior to enrollment and throughout the academic year.
 Be sure to make use of this great source of peer advice about the social transition to our university.